 Managing multiple projects may be a good problem to have, but it can still be a problem—especially for the back-office overhead.
 Inefficiencies that crop up and tools that can be used to manage projects can increase overhead, slowing your business down if you aren’t careful.

-Bento for Business works with thousands of small businesses across the United States, and has collected their tips and strategies for keeping their operations fit and agile.
+Bento for Business works with thousands of small businesses across the United States, and has collected their tips and spent management strategies for keeping their operations fit and agile.
 The following identifies seven techniques that may spark ideas on how to be more profitable by better organizing your workload, managing cash flow, and understanding spending patterns.
 You may already be familiar with some of the best practices covered here, but a reminder may help you apply them in new or different ways.

 1) Use software to organize your projects and organize your software